A Full Evening of Entertainment

 - Then on cue, the bridal party would join the bride and groom on the dance floor and complete their first dance.

-- At the end of the first dance (having the wedding couple and their bridal party all together on the dance floor) we would go right into the Hora.
+- Then, at the end of the first dance (having the wedding couple and their bridal party all together on the dance floor) we would go right into the Hora.

 Sure, it looks good on paper but will it happen exactly that way?